-Looking to liven up your room with a floor cloth?
+Looking to liven up your room with painted floor mats?
 This easy DIY will show you exactly how to create your own pattern to match your room for under $25.

 Have you ever noticed what’s old in decorating is sometimes new again?